FlexMeasures/flexmeasures/documentation/features/scheduling.rst

      - Description
    * - ``inflexible-device-sensors``
      - ``[3,4]``
-     - Power sensors that are relevant, but not flexible, such as a sensor recording rooftop solar power connected behind the main meter, whose production falls under the same contract as the flexible device(s) being scheduled.
+     - Power sensors that are relevant, but not flexible, such as a sensor recording rooftop solar power connected behind the main meter, whose production falls under the same contract as the flexible device(s) being scheduled. * Note:* For now, the inflexible-device-sensors need to have MW units.
    * - ``consumption-price-sensor``
      - ``5``
      - The sensor which defines the price of consuming energy.
 This sensor can be recording market prices, but also CO2 - whatever fits your optimization problem.